akuyper/L02-cart/README.md

 * linear regression
 * ridge regression

+Be sure to properly tune the ridge and linear regression models.
 Compare the estimated test errors for each model to determine which is best.

 <br><br>